Fire officers remain on injury leave

 Nearly $500,000 is the price tag of the fire truck that flipped over in Cayman Brac earlier this month.
 The expected cost to replace it remains unknown.

-A Government Information Services spokesperson confirmed a Home Affairs team and Fire Services officers visited manufacturer Oshkosh Airport products to finalise the process of buying a truck.
+A Government Information Services spokesperson confirmed a Home Affairs team and Fire Services officers visited a manufacturer to finalise the process of buying a truck.
 This is to replace the ten-year-old fire engine now out of commission, purchased for $ 425,387.

 Meanwhile, no required leave for the two fire officers involved in the crash which happened on the Charles Kirkconnell Airport runway.